eoghanwinters/Individual-Project/README.md

     source venv/bin/activate
     pip3 install -r requirements.txt
     python3 run.py
-open the external IP given on the GCP followed by ":5000"
+open the external IP given on the GCP console page followed by ":5000"

 ## Docker
 If you are wanting to deploy the application using Docker then user the below method;